kookmin-sw/2018-cap1-6/README.md

 ### 3. Abstract

-**The service which helps the user to use Github repository efficiently by analyzing it.**
+**This is a service which helps the user use Github's repository efficiently by analyzing it.**

-It is essential to use version control system for developing scalable software.
+It is essential to use a version control system to develop a scalable software.
-Therefore, a software developer has to use version control system efficiently.
-If so, could we analyze existing software project that used version control system and offer this information to the user for their better use of version control system?
+Therefor, a software developer has to be knowledgeable and is able to use version control systems effciently.
+If so, could we analyze an existing software that uses a version control system and offer this information to the user for them to be able to use the version control systems better?
-Our team focuses on analyzing the software project that uses Github, which is the most general version control system, and we're trying to make web service offer this information to help the user to use Github more efficiently.
+Our team focuses on analyzing a software that uses Github, which is the most general version control system, and we are trying to make web services offer this information to help users use Github more efficiently.

 ### 4. 소개 영상